xNaCly/blog/content/posts/2022/art-of-revision.md

 ---

 ## 1. Let the tiny people in the computer work for you
-You need to use a grammar and spelling checker.
+You need to use a grammar and spell checker.
 This is the most obvious and **the** most important of the tips on this list, both of these tools help to improve your writing style drastically.